2022 United States House of Representatives election in Vermont

 Incumbent Democrat Peter Welch was re-elected with 67.3% of the vote in 2020.
-After eight-term U.S. Senator Patrick Leahy announced he would retire on November 15, some speculated that Welch may decline to seek re-election and instead seek election to the Senate.
+After eight-term U.S. Senator Patrick Leahy announced he would retire on November 15, some speculated that Welch might decline to seek re-election and instead seek election to the Senate.
 On November 22, 2021, Welch announced his candidacy for Leahy's seat, creating the first open U.S. House seat in Vermont since Bernie Sanders ran for the U.S. Senate in 2006.

 Democratic nominee Becca Balint won the election in a landslide, becoming the first elected female member of the United States Congress in the state's history.
-Her primary opponent in the general election, Liam Madden, won the Republican nomination but identifies as an independent who opposes the two-party system.
+Her main opponent in the general election, Liam Madden, won the Republican nomination but identifies as an independent who opposes the two-party system.
 Madden stated that he would not caucus with House Republicans if elected to Congress; the Vermont Republican Party later disavowed his campaign.
 Ericka Redic, who lost the Republican primary to Madden, ran in the general election as the nominee of the Libertarian Party.

-Vermont was the last remaining state that had never elected a woman to Congress after Mississippi elected its first woman in 2018.
-With Balint's victory, every state has now been represented in Congress by a woman at some point.
+Vermont was the last remaining state that had never elected a woman to the United States Congress after Mississippi elected its first woman, Cindy Hyde-Smith, in 2018.
+With Balint's victory, every U.S. state has now been represented in Congress by a woman at some point.
+Balint is also the first openly LGBTQ person to be elected to Congress from Vermont.

 Democratic primary

+A somewhat crowded initial primary field featuring Vermont Senate president pro tempore Becca Balint, Lieutenant Governor Molly Gray, state senator Kesha Ram Hinsdale, former congressional staffer Sianay Chase Clifford, and physician Louis Meyers was eventually winnowed down to Balint, Gray, and Meyers following the withdrawals of Ram and Chase Clifford in mid-2022.
+Balint received the support of Senator Bernie Sanders, and national leaders of the progressive movement such as Elizabeth Warren and Pramila Jayapal, the latter of whom backed Balint after Ram withdrew.
+Ram herself also supported Balint following her withdrawal.
+Gray received backing from members of Vermont's Democratic establishment, such as Senator Patrick Leahy and former governors Madeleine Kunin and Howard Dean.